Yovanna Pineda, Ph.D.

 Yovanna Pineda is an Associate Professor of History and author of the book Industrial Development in a Frontier Economy: The industrialization of Argentina, 1890-1930 (Stanford, 2009).
 Her research is on the history of technology, capitalism, and their meanings to the people who experienced it

 She is also the P.I. to two projects.
-First, she directs the Virtual Reality Middle Passage Experience,which is part 2 of a 3-part series on the transatlantic human trafficking scheme during the eighteenth and nineteenth centuries.
+First, she directs the Virtual Reality Middle Passage Experience, an immersive educational experience and historical series on the transatlantic slave trafficking during the eighteenth and nineteenth centuries.
 The project consists of a research team of professors across Games and Interactive Media, Center for Humanities and Digital Research, Modern Languages and Literatures, Africana Studies, and History.
-Her research goal is analyzing how VR could increase students’ empathy and
+The team has several research goals, including analyzing how VR could increase peoples' empathy and

 emotional learning of tragic events in history.
 Read more: https://chdr.cah.ucf.edu/mpe/index.html.